TraxDinosaur/Beedle-The-Bard/README.md

 To interact with the Harry Potter Beedle the Bard Stories Bot, follow these simple steps:

-1. **Start the Bot**: Begin by starting a conversation with the bot by searching for "@BeedleTheBardStoriesBot" in your Telegram app.
+1. **Start the Bot**: Begin by starting a conversation with the bot by searching for "@BeedleTheBardBot" in your Telegram app.

 2. **Access Stories**: Once in the chat, use the `/start` command to initiate the bot and explore the available stories.